 Non-profit securities

-Securities issued by non-profits, including charities, religious organizations, and social advocacy groups, are exempt.
-If the Red Cross wanted to issue a bond, they could do so without registering it with the SEC.
+Securities issued by non-profits - including charities, religious organizations, and social advocacy groups - are exempt.
+For example, if the Red Cross wanted to issue a bond, it could do so without registering it with the SEC.

 Commercial paper and banker’s acceptances

 As you learned in the corporate debt chapter, commercial paper is a short-term, zero coupon debt instrument.
-Sold originally at a slight discount, commercial paper matures at par.
+It’s sold at a discount and matures at par.

-The post-dated check that the exporter has the option of selling in the market is a banker’s acceptance.
-Banker’s acceptances are short-term investments that investors utilize to make a quick, generally safe return.
-They are considered money markets because of their short-term nature.
+That post-dated check (which can be sold) is the banker’s acceptance.
+Banker’s acceptances are short-term investments that investors use to earn a quick, generally safe return.
+They’re considered money market instruments because of their short-term nature.

 Railroad ETCs

-Equipment trust certificates (ETCs) specifically from railroad companies are exempt.
-Common carriers like railroads already have other laws regulating how they do their financial business, so the Securities Act of 1933 doesn’t cover them.
+Equipment trust certificates (ETCs) issued by railroad companies are exempt.
+Common carriers like railroads are already regulated under other laws, so the Securities Act of 1933 doesn’t cover them.

-Even if an issuer and the security itself are not exempt, an exemption could be granted based on the way the security is sold to the public.
-In this section, we’ll cover three ways a non-exempt security could be offered by an issuer and still gain an exemption:
+Even if an issuer and the security itself are not exempt, an exemption may apply based on how the security is sold.
+In this section, we’ll cover three ways a non-exempt security can be offered and still qualify for an exemption:

 Regulation A+

-Regulation A+ offerings are known as “small dollar” offerings.
-When a company issues up to $75 million dollars of securities in 12 months, it can avoid registering the security with the SEC. $75 million might sound like a lot of money, but it’s not much in the grand scheme of finance.
+Regulation A+ offerings are often called “small dollar” offerings.
+If a company issues up to $75 million of securities in a 12-month period, it can avoid registering the security with the SEC.
+While $75 million is a large amount in everyday terms, it’s relatively small in capital markets.
 For context, Saudi Aramco raised $25 billion during their IPO in 2019.
-Smaller companies take advantage of this rule to avoid SEC registration.
+Smaller companies often use Regulation A+ to avoid full SEC registration.

-When an issuer can bypass registration with the SEC, they avoid filing a traditional registration form and do not need to create a prospectus.
-However, investors taking part in a Regulation A+ offering still receive some disclosure (typically relating to the finances and background of the issuer) through a form called the offering circular.
-This document is less detailed than the prospectus, but provides some information on the security and issuer.
-Issuers are required to file a copy of the offering circular with the SEC.
+When an issuer uses Regulation A+, it doesn’t file a traditional registration statement and doesn’t need to create a prospectus.
+However, investors still receive disclosures - typically about the issuer’s finances and background - through an offering circular.
+The offering circular is less detailed than a prospectus, but it still provides key information about the issuer and the security.
+Issuers must file the offering circular with the SEC.

 There are two tiers related to Regulation A+ offerings: